charliemcleavy18-alt/SOC-ANALYST-LABS/Pyramid-of-pain/README.md

 **Objective:** Investigate and mitigate a multi-stage malware campaign using the Pyramid of Pain.

 ## 🛡️ Executive Summary
-In this simulation, I acted as a SOC Analyst tasked with identifying malicious activity across various stages of the Pyramid of Pain for "PicoSecure".
-I moved from simple Hash identification to identifying TTPs (Tactics, Techniques, and Procedures).
+In this lab, I transitioned from identifying simple Indicators of Compromise (IoCs) like hashes and IP addresses to detecting high-level Tactics, Techniques, and Procedures (TTPs).
+By implementing Sigma rules and monitoring registry changes, I successfully neutralized a multi-stage attack and documented the defensive mitigations.

 ## 🔍 Investigation Workflow
 ### 1. Hash & IP Analysis (The "Easy" Tier)